 - Automatic assignment and provisioning of a public IP address, translated through your dedicated network device, per cloud server

 - Automatic configuration of the cloud server network stack

 - Configuration and ongoing management of the cloud server software firewall, including ACL management of cloud-specific traffic

-The reason that these features were not included in this upgrade is because of their potential to disrupt functionality that many RackConnect 1.0 users have taken advantage of.
-Due to the features that are not currently available to customers upgraded from 1.0, you will only be able to create the following types of Network Policies:
+These features were not included in this upgrade because of their potential to disrupt functionality that many RackConnect v1.0 users have implemented.
+Because these features are not currently available to upgrade customers, you can create only the following types of network policies: